TeamCodeStream/codestream-guide/docs/src/faq/client-logs.md

   and then click OK.
 (Note that you can remove this after you’ve sent us the log files so that logging isn't as verbose.)
 - Restart the IDE.-->
-- Reproduce the issue and then go to Help > Collect Logs and Diagnostic Data.
+- Reproduce the issue and then in your IDE go to Help > Collect Logs and Diagnostic Data.
 This will open the finder where you should see a newly created zip file.

 **VS Code**
-- Reproduce the issue and then open the Output view (“View: Toggle Output” from the command palette) and select "CodeStream" from the dropdown menu at the top-right.
+- Reproduce the issue and then open the Output view in VS Code (“View: Toggle Output” from the command palette) and select "CodeStream (Agent)" from the dropdown menu at the top-right.
 Copy all of the output you see and save it in a text file.
-- Change the dropdown select to “CodeStream (Agent)” and grab that output as well.

 **Visual Studio**
 - Go to Tools > Options > CodeStream and make sure your log level is set to at